Mistakes That I Believe Volvo Is Making

 It feels like Volvo management has no clue that our 2005 5cyl Volvos had near or at zero smog test readings for some pollutants I believe and in addition PremAir Catalyst coated radiators that helped clean the air while you drove.
 Instead I now feel our new Volvos are less environmentally friendly.
 It seems Volvo no longer uses PremAir and we actually get worse fuel economy in our new 4cyl Volvos so it feels to me like things have gone backwards!

-Plug in electric vehicles are presented as an environmental solution while electricity still comes from power plants that pollute and the batteries take a ton of energy to manufacture and create environmental waste.
-Sure there should be some electric or hybrid vehicles but in my opinion it would be a huge mistake and risk for Volvo to make all hybrid or electric vehicles.
+Plug in electric vehicles are presented as an environmental solution while electricity still comes from power plants that pollute and the batteries take a ton of energy to manufacture and also create environmental waste.
+Sure Volvo should have an option for electric vehicles but in my opinion it would be a huge mistake and risk for Volvo to make all hybrid and electric vehicles.
 What happens if the batteries start bursting into flames or something?
 If this is all a company makes I think it could potentially put them out of business.

-If Volvo really wants to be an environmental leader why not still use a catalyst coating on radiators for vehicles to help clean the air as they drive?
-Volvo could be using this as a marketing opportunity to present themselves as an environmental leader and stand out from its competitors.
-This could easily be passed onto the consumer and cost Volvo absolutely nothing.
-Think of all the ground level smog this could help remove.
-Volvo could use this in marketing, have in commercials and is a missed marketing opportunity for Volvo.
+If Volvo wants to be an environmental leader Volvo should have more efficient engines and still use a catalyst radiator coating to help reduce pollution for customers that would never buy hybrid or electric vehicles in my opinion.
+The cost could be passed onto the consumer and cost Volvo absolutely nothing.
+Volvo could use this as a marketing opportunity to present themselves as an environmental leader and stand out from competitors.
+Volvo could use this in marketing, have in commercials and is a missed opportunity for Volvo.

 Volvo You Are A Car Company